How to Get a Job as a Consultant

 How to Find a Job as a Consultant

-Major consulting firms recruit on many college campuses and hire bachelor level graduates for analyst or junior consultant positions.
+Major consulting firms recruit on many college campuses and hire bachelor level graduates for an analyst or junior consultant positions.
 Business, engineering, and technology graduate students are also recruited heavily by consulting firms on campuses.
 Contact the career office at your college early on to prepare for campus recruiting at your school.

 Google "top consulting firms" and apply online to as many as possible.
 Use LinkedIn and your college's career/alumni offices to identify contacts at your target firms.
 Approach them for informational interviews and to discuss the best strategies for finding a job.

 If you are already working, identify consultants serving your firm and approach them for advice on transitioning into the field.
-Here's how to get started with job search networking.

 Network with fellow professionals who have migrated into consulting.
 You can usually find members from your professional association's directory who have done so with a background similar to yours.
 Ask them for referrals to any recruiters who may have helped them find a consulting job.

-Reach out to Facebook, LinkedIn, family, neighborhood and alumni contacts regardless of their profession.
+Reach out to Facebook, LinkedIn, family, neighborhood, and alumni contacts regardless of their profession.
 Ask them to introduce you to anyone whom they may know in the consulting field.
 Approach those individuals for informational meetings.

 Establish a consulting practice as a sideline to your main job if possible.
 Doing so will test and prove your interest.
 You will be a more appealing candidate if you can bring a client or two along with you to a major firm.